nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 The maximum consumer concurrency is fixed by the size of the MQueues (the number of its partition)

-Tailer position (aka offset) can be persisted, this enable to have consumer that stop and resume processing without loosing message.
+Tailer position (aka offset) can be persisted, this enable to have consumer that stop and resume processing without loosing messages.
 Tailer can also read message from the beginning or end of a queue.

 Tailer offsets are persisted in a namespace, this enable to create group of consumers that process concurrently